 Applications are reviewed by one multidisciplinary panel of working artists from across the state.
-The panel will consist of one artist from the West, Puget Sound, North Central, South Central, and East regions.
+The panel will consist of one artist from the East, North Central, Puget Sound, South Central, and West regions.
 Panelists review all eligible applicants online through Submittable and meet via Zoom to discuss applications and recommend recipients.
-10 recipients from West, North Central, South Central, East, and Puget Sound (outside of King County), and 15 BIPOC recipients within King County will be nominated by the panel.
+10 recipients from East, North Central, Puget Sound, South Central, West and 15 BIPOC recipients within King County will be nominated by the panel.
 Panelists are required to review applicants through a lens of racial equity and are encouraged to highlight a range of disciplines, practices, and career stages.